predictive-clinical-neuroscience/PCNportal/README.md

 ## Using the website

 The latest version of the website is available at https://pcnportal.dccn.nl/, and provides all instructions necessary to start modelling and how to use the results.
-Only an appropriate data set is needed, although a demo is provided on the website under 'How to model'.
+Only a data set of supported models is needed.
+If not available, a demo is provided to test the website under the tab 'How to model'.

 ## Features